-As COVID-19 continues to impact travel and availability of public lands, please make sure to CHECK and FOLLOW all federal, state, provincial and local closures and public health guidelines.
+As COVID-19 continues to impact travel, make sure to CHECK and FOLLOW all federal, state, provincial and local closures and public health guidelines.
 The border is currently closed between the United States and Canada, and many US states and Canadian provinces and territories have additional restrictions.

-Three Mt Rainier wildflower hikes with less crowds
+Mt Rainier wildflower hikes with less crowds

 Posted On August 11, 2017

 This breathtaking wildflower trail is the Naches Peak Loop trail, which is a beautiful 4 mile loop with 600 feet of elevation gain and amazing scenery.
 The flowers just add to it (go in a clockwise direction for the best views of Mt Rainier on the second half of the hike).

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite who lived in Alaska for 7 years.
 I've been a tour guide in both Alaska and Washington and I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you along on the journey to experience your best low key adventure in Washington, Alaska and Western Canada!